December 14, 2023

 Common Crawl is the largest permissively licensed archive of the Internet.
 They conduct their crawls about 5 times a year and index about 3.5 billion pages every crawl.

 In addition to forming a bulk of the foundation of modern language models, there's a ton of other data buried within Common Crawl.
-Incoming and external links to websites, referral codes, leaked data - if it's public on the Internet, there's a good chance CC has it somewhere within its index.
+Incoming and external links to websites, referral codes, leaked data.
+If it's public on the Internet, there's a good chance CC has it somewhere within its index.
 So much critical data is just sitting there, buried somewhere in the html markup.
 1

 It's a dataset that I keep coming back to.
 And I've never been particularly happy with my method of querying it.
 Back when my previous jobs had a big Spark cluster, I'd typically use that - or sometimes Hadoop or sometimes even Athena.
 But inevitably managing these systems becomes a headache, prone to errors or crashes halfway through.
 Not to mention it's expensive and you still have to let the job queue run overnight.